gckrol/diolkos/README.md

 # BoardMind

 What if that pile of electronics junk you have could think?
 Now it can!
-BoardMind turns all your single board computers, old laptops, washing machines (well - not yet) into a cluster that can run inference at acceptable speeds.
+BoardMind turns your single-board computers, old laptops, washing machines (well - not yet) into a cluster that can run inference at acceptable speeds.

-- Are you preparing for after the apocalypse, where supply of electronics is limited and you have to use what you got?
+- Are you preparing for after the apocalypse, where supply of electronics is limited and you have to use what you've got?
 - Do you want to play around with electronics and inference, and learn how it works?
 - Do you want to reduce your dependence on the big players (Nvidia, AMD, Intel, Apple), and run inference on RISC-V or ARM?